-- 1. a sense of how to interpret liturgical events as meaningful ritual action - 2. ability to draw upon liturgy as a privileged source for theology, related to sacramental theology and the wider theological tradition - 3. critically consider and evaluate liturgical practices - 4. make informed decisions about liturgical practice
+- 1. a sense of how to interpret liturgical events as meaningful ritual action - 2. ability to draw upon liturgy as a privileged source for theology, related to sacramental theology and the wider theological tradition - 3. ability to critically consider and evaluate liturgical practices - 4. an ability to make informed decisions about pastoral liturgical practice